The Big Pond: Plot

-During a vacation in Venice, Barbara Billings (Claudette Colbert), daughter of a prominent American chewing gum magnate, falls in love with Pierre Mirande (Maurice Chevalier), a French tour guide from a noble family that lost its fortune during World War I. Pierre loves Barbara in return and sings to her that "You Brought a New Kind of Love to Me".
-Although Barbara's mother (Marion Ballou) likes Pierre, her father (George Barbier) and her fiancé Ronnie (Frank Lyon) see him as a fortune-hunting foreigner.
+During a vacation in Venice, Barbara Billings, daughter of a prominent American chewing gum magnate, falls in love with Pierre Mirande, a French tour guide from a noble family that lost its fortune during World War I. Pierre loves Barbara in return and sings to her that "You Brought a New Kind of Love to Me".
+Although Barbara's mother likes Pierre, her father and her fiancé Ronnie see him as a fortune-hunting foreigner.
 In order to get rid of him, Barbara's father decides to give him a job doing the hardest work at his factory across the "big pond" in New York City.

-Despite doing tough work, Pierre genuinely enjoys his job, impressing his coworker (Nat Pendleton).
-He also captivates his landlady (Andrée Corday) and her young helper (Elaine Koch) with his Parisian charm and humor.
+Despite doing tough work, Pierre genuinely enjoys his job, impressing his coworker.
+He also captivates his landlady and her young helper with his Parisian charm and humor.
 Unfortunately, Pierre becomes exhausted from his work and falls asleep on the night that he is to attend Barbara's party.
 He is then fired when he is wrongly accused of spilling illicit rum on chewing gum samples.
 However, the incident inspires him to devise a new product for the company – rum-flavored chewing gum.
 The product is a success.
 He wins back his job and finds favor with Barbara's father, who promotes him.

 Although Pierre hopes to use his new position to marry Barbara, he neglects his relationship with her in the process.
 While he plans to open a new branch of the company in Cleveland and to adopt "You Brought a New Kind of Love" as a new sales jingle, a frustrated Barbara declares that she will marry Ronnie instead.
 However, Pierre whisks her away in a speedboat and the two reconcile and embrace.